Charlotte Metcalf

-Charlotte Metcalf is a prolific writer, journalist and podcaster.
+Charlotte Metcalf is a British writer, journalist and podcaster.
 She has also made numerous award-winning documentaries.

 Journalism and books

-As a freelance features writer, Metcalf has contributed to a variety of publications from 'The Spectator', where she was Travel Editor, The Financial Times and The Sunday Times to Tatler, The Daily Telegraph, and the Daily Mail.
+As a freelance features writer, Metcalf has contributed to a variety of publications from The Spectator, where she was Travel Editor, The Financial Times and The Sunday Times to Tatler, The Daily Telegraph, and the Daily Mail.

-In recent years, Charlotte has edited numerous magazines including High 50.com and Formula Life and is currently Associate Editor of Country and Town House Magazine and Editor of Great British Brands.
+In recent years, she has edited numerous magazines, including High 50.com and Formula Life, and is currently Associate Editor of Country and Town House Magazine and Editor of Great British Brands.

 She instigated a podcast at the start of the pandemic, which she co-hosts with Lord Vaizey, Britain's longest serving former Minister for Culture.
 Lockdown Culture developed into Break Out Culture as the restrictions were lifted and went on to be the go-to weekly cultural podcast for those in-the-know.
-Their guests have included Tracey Emin, David Hare, Andrew Lloyd-Webber, Hugh Bonneville, Gilbert & George and countless heavy-weights in the Arts world.
-Bernadine Evaristo, Ben Okri, Rose Tremain and Barbara Taylor-Bradord represent the breadth of the writers who Charlotte has enticed onto the podcast.
+Their guests have included Tracey Emin, David Hare, Andrew Lloyd Webber, Hugh Bonneville, Gilbert & George and countless heavy-weights in the Arts world.
+Bernardine Evaristo, Ben Okri, Rose Tremain and Barbara Taylor Bradford represent the breadth of the writers whom Metcalf has enticed onto the podcast.

 In 2017, Metcalf broke the first Harvey Weinstein story in the British press when she interviewed Lysette Anthony for a Sunday Times exclusive.

-Charlotte is the author of Walking Away: A Filmmaker's African Journal, a book about her time making films in Africa.
+Metcalf is the author of Walking Away: A Filmmaker's African Journal, a book about her time making films in Africa.